-There’s plenty sunny spots but also lots of shaded areas if you want to escape for the sun.
+There are plenty sunny spots but also lots of shaded areas if you want to escape from the sun.

 There’s also a BBQ, picnic area and toilets here at Shelly Beach, so it is the perfect spot to stop and have a picnic.
 Note that there are strong rip tide currents and no lifeguard patrol here.

 The most southern beach in the town of Port Macquarie is Lighthouse Beach.
 At 9km long, Lighthouse Beach is the longest beach in Port Macquarie – making it perfect for long walks and escaping the crowds.

 It’s a beautiful beach and the surf is great here due to the powerful waves.